filamentgroup/a-font-garde/README.md

 	<span class="icon icon-twitter" aria-hidden="true"></span>
 	Share on Twitter (Sibling Text)

-Make sure you use sibling text here for labels—don’t nest the text inside of the icon `span`.
+Make sure you use sibling text here for labeling text—don’t nest the text inside of the icon `span`.
 We need `aria-hidden` on the icon to make sure it is not read aloud by screen readers.

 ### CSS